 WHY DO I NEED A DATA Lakes or WAREHOUSE?

 To maximize productivity, your data needs to be organized, processed and loaded into a data lake or warehouse.
-A BigQuery cloud data warehouse will act as a central repository of data aggregated from disparate sources.
+This data warehouse will act as a central repository of data aggregated from disparate sources.
 The data warehouse becomes the hub that allows you to plug in your favorite tools so you can query, discover, visualize or model that data.

-WHAT google bigquery DATA VISUALIZATION, BUSINESS INTELLIGENCE, REPORTING OR DASHBOARDING TOOLS CAN I USE?
+WHAT DATA VISUALIZATION, BUSINESS INTELLIGENCE, REPORTING OR DASHBOARDING TOOLS CAN I USE?

 DO YOU CHARGE FOR Data Lake or WAREHOUSE?